vageesan23/different-assessment/README.md

 npm install gatsby-source-prismic gatsby-plugin-prismic-previews gatsby-plugin-image gatsby-plugin-postcss
 ```

-When you're ready to start your project, run the following command:
+To start the project, run the following command:

 ```sh
 npm start
 ```

-Your project will run locally in the following URL:
+The project will run locally in the following URL:

 ```sh
 http://localhost:8000/
 ```
-&nbsp;

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/local.jpg?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />

 &nbsp;